 |Zenit-412||2000||Automatic input of film ISO|

-These all models of Zenits are modification of the same camera during 50 years without changing the basic principles.
-For 50 years cloth focal-plane cloth-curtain shutter with poor set of speeds remained the same.
+These all models of Zenits are modifications of the same camera for 50 years without changing the basic principles.
+For 50 years, cloth focal-plane cloth-curtain shutter with a poor set of speeds remained the same.

 Of course, there were technological improvements: adding lightmeter, automatic aperture, improving the focusing screen, TTL-lightmeter.
-But these improvements was not enough to win the market.
+But these improvements were not enough to win the market.

 The first and the last.
 At the left: one of the first model Zenit-С (1955).
 At the right: one of the last model Zenit-412LS (2000).
-Plastic exchange metal, but there are no any changes in the principle of work with the same old cloth shutter and poor set of speeds.
+Plastic exchange metal, but there are no changes in work principle with the same old cloth shutter and poor set of speeds.

-ZMZ stop production of Zenit cameras in 2005.
-Today, with the expansion of digital cameras, Zenits, together with other film cameras lost their significance and pushed out to the periphery of amateur footage.
-But even now there are many enthusiasts, fans of film cameras, which continue to shoot on Zenits and get very good shots.
-Because quantity of such enthusiasts is much smaller than the existing cameras the mass Zenit models cost very low prices at the secondary market.
+ZMZ stop the production of Zenit cameras in 2005.
+With the expansion of digital cameras, Zenits, together with other film cameras, lost their significance and pushed out to the periphery of amateur footage.
+But even now, there are many enthusiasts, fans of film cameras, which continue to shoot on Zenits and get perfect shots.
+Because the quantity of such enthusiasts is much smaller than the existing cameras, the mass Zenit models cost very low prices at the secondary market.

-Fast lenses from Zenits have more value - they have greater demand because they can be used on digital SLR cameras trough adapter, and give good pictures.
+Fast lenses from Zenits have more value - they have greater demand because they can be used on digital SLR cameras through an adapter and give good pictures.